What Is The Telephone Consumer Protection Act And How Does It Impact Consumers?

 What Are the Rules and Regulations for Robocalls?

-As an attorney at The Law Offices of Mark A. Zielger may tell you, there are three primary regulations companies must follow if they are to robocall individuals:
+As an attorney at The Law Offices of Michael A. Zielger may tell you, there are three primary regulations companies must follow if they are to robocall individuals:

 - Expressed written consent.
 This must be given by the recipient of the call in the form of an e-document online and it clearly shows that the individual agrees to getting these types of phone calls.